-Based solely on the Company's review of the copies of Forms 3, 4, and 5 the Company believes that during the year ended December 31, 2010, all filing requirements were complied with by its executive officers, directors and beneficial owners of more than ten percent of the common stock, with the exception that Mr. Gorlin may be late in filing a Form 4 for shares that were transferred in connection with the settlement of a dispute.
+Based solely on the Company's review of the copies of Forms 3, 4, and 5 the Company believes that during the year ended December 31, 2011, all filing requirements were complied with by its executive officers, directors and beneficial owners of more than ten percent of the common stock, with the exception that Mr. Petit was late in filing one Form 4 in connection with the conversion of his promissory notes in February 2011.